ufechner7/Tethers.jl/docs/src/theory.md

 is attached to a load that applies a force on the tether.

 ### Inputs
-- pos1: [x1,y1,z1] vector
+- pos1: [x1,y1,z1] vector [m]
-- pos2: [x2,y2,z2] vector
+- pos2: [x2,y2,z2] vector [m]
+- vel1: speed vector of point one [m/s]
-- v_ro: reel-out speed at point one, scalar
+- v_ro: reel-out speed at point one, scalar [m/s]
-- force2: [fx2, fy2, fz2] vector of the force applied to point two
+- force2: [fx2, fy2, fz2] vector of the force applied to point two [N]
+- v_wind: vector of the wind speed at 10 m height [m/s]

 ### Outputs
-- force1: [fx1, fy1, fz1] force vector, felt at point one
+- force1: [fx1, fy1, fz1] force vector, felt at point one [N]
-- pos: vector of the position vectors of the tether particles
+- pos: vector of the position vectors of the tether particles [m]
-- vel: vector of the velocity vectors of the tether particles
+- vel: vector of the velocity vectors of the tether particles [m/s]
-- forces: vector of the scalar forces per tether segment
+- forces: vector of the scalar forces per tether segment [N]

 ### Configuration
 - d_tether: tether diameter [mm]